This article originally appeared in the Investment Advisor Association’s (IAA) February newsletter. Learn more about IAA here.

 This SEC case involved a registered broker-dealer that is subject to the federal securities laws and rules enacted thereunder as well as FINRA rules governing the retention and supervision of books and records, including electronic communications.
 In addition, broker-dealers are subject to FINRA Rule 3310, which requires the establishment, maintenance, and enforcement of written procedures to super-vise the types of business in which it engages, as well as the activities of its associated persons that are reasonably designed to achieve compliance with applicable securities laws and regulations and FINRA rules.
 FINRA has provided important guidance related to broker-dealer books and records compliance with particular focus on the retention and supervision of electronic books and records, use of personal devices for business communications, instant messaging, and blogs and social networking websites.

 Although this case was against a dual registrant in its broker-dealer capacity, it should have equally significant compliance-related implications for advisers.
-Advisers are subject to the Investment Advisers Act of 1940 (Advisers Act) and rules and regulations thereunder pertaining to retention and supervision of all business-related books and records.
-The SEC’s DOE has provided guidance that an adviser should allow its personnel to use forms of electronic communication for business purposes that the adviser determines are compliant with the books and records requirement of the Advisers Act.
+Advisers are subject to the Investment Advisors Act of 1940 (Advisers Act) and rules and regulations thereunder pertaining to retention and supervision of all business-related books and records.
+The SEC’s DOE has provided guidance that an advisor should allow its personnel to use forms of electronic communication for business purposes that the advisor determines are compliant with the books and records requirement of the Advisors Act.
 Business use of apps or other technologies that can be readily misused by allowing an employee to send messages or otherwise communicate anonymously, allow for automatic destruction of messages, or prohibit third-party viewing or back-up should be prohibited.
-The DOE’s alert further states that the adviser’s procedures should provide that when an employee receives a business-related electronic message using a form of communication prohibited by the firm for business purposes, the employee is required to move such message to another electronic system that the adviser has determined can be used in compliance with its books and record obligations.
+The DOE’s alert further states that the advisor’s procedures should provide that when an employee receives a business-related electronic message using a form of communication prohibited by the firm for business purposes, the employee is required to move such message to another electronic system that the advisor has determined can be used in compliance with its books and record obligations.
 Advisers that permit the use of personally owned mobile devices for business purposes must adopt and implement policies and procedures addressing such use with respect to, for example, social media, instant messaging, texting, personal email, personal websites, and information security.
 Advisers that permit their personnel to use social media, personal email accounts, or personal websites for business purposes must also adopt and implement policies and procedures for the monitoring, review, and retention of such electronic communications, including a statement informing employees that violations may result in discipline or dismissal.